-This time of year (January & February) is hard for many people.
-These grey days can bring you down and it can sometimes feel like the bad stuff life throws at you happens exclusively at this time of year.
+January & February is hard for many people.
+Those grey days can bring you down and it can sometimes feel like the bad stuff life throws at you happens exclusively during this time of year.
 Despite all this, we’re always hearing about how important it is to maintain a positive attitude, even when it’s hard to do so.
 The question becomes how to maintain a positive attitude, even when the world feels like it’s falling down around you.

 Check out this YouTube clip below and see how easy it can be.